simonjwright/xia/README.md

 A BASH script, `txia`, and an input file of XPath queries, `txia_tests.txt`, are provided in the `test/` directory to jam a bunch of queries through the test program (if more test queries are added, be sure to leave an empty line after all the queries - text after an empty line is ignored). `txia_tests.txt` also exhibits a wide variety of XPath queries, although the majority of these are nonsense queries as far as realistic usage is concerned, they're tailored to exercise and test various aspects of XIA's implementation.

-To generate the test program, `cd` to the test directory and invoke `gprbuild` as follows:
+To generate the test program, `cd` to the test directory and say `alr build`.

-    gprbuild -P test.gpr test_xpath

 Version history up to 1.00 is [here](HISTORY.md).